Free Guide

 If you've been preparing for surgery in South Korea, your process probably looks something like this: Google searches, Reddit threads, a few YouTube videos, maybe a medical tourism agency recommendation.
 You've seen the same 10 to 50 clinic names repeated across every English-language list and forum.

-Here's what that research is missing: there are over 457 registered plastic surgery clinics in the Gangnam district alone — and by broader count, more than 600 clinics performing cosmetic procedures in that neighborhood.
+Here's what that research is missing: there are over 457 registered plastic surgery clinics in the Gangnam district alone (Statista, 2024).
 The 10 to 50 names you keep seeing represent roughly 5 percent of what's available.
 The other 95 percent of available information lives on Korean-language platforms, medical registries, professional society databases, consumer complaint records, and patient review communities that most English-speaking patients cannot access, cannot navigate, or do not know exist.

 This isn't a matter of needing to search harder.
-South Korea's dominant search engine is Naver, which holds nearly 63 percent of the country's search market.
+South Korea's dominant search engine is Naver, which holds roughly 63 percent of the country's search market (InternetTrend via Korea Times, April 2026).
 The millions of patient reviews on Naver Blog and Naver Cafe are indexed by Naver's own internal system — they do not appear in Google results at all.
 When you search in English, you are structurally cut off from the platforms where Korean patients actually share their experiences.

 This guide won't close that gap entirely — no single document can replace deep Korean-language research.
 But it will give you a framework for making a safer, smarter decision: how to verify credentials, what red flags to watch for, which questions to ask, and what resources exist beyond the English-language internet.